fuuman/101worker/README.rst

     }

 We just need the ID of the repository.
 The URL will be derived from the ID.
-For a sample output read the testing part please.
+For a sample output of ``lookupMaven`` read the testing section please.

 Developers